Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity by Kim Scott

 - How can I help?

-- What can I stop doing or start doing that would make this easier?
+- What can I stop doing or start doing to make this easier?

 - What wakes you up at night?